 Also, 40 percent of the respondents were very satisfied with the number of hours they work while 22 percent were satisfied.
 However, 18 percent were very dissatisfied with the number of hours they work, with 8 percent being uncertain.
 In effect, most of the respondents thought that the number of hours they work is good for them, which could help make their work flexible and for that matter may fuel job satisfaction.
-Also, more respondents (46%) were very satisfied with the flexibility in their duty schedules while 17 percent were satisfied; however, 20 percent of the respondents, their duty schedules were quite flexible which could have some positive implications for job satisfaction among GBC staff.
+Also, more respondents (46%) were very satisfied with the flexibility in their duty schedules while 17 percent were satisfied; however, 20 percent of the respondents were dissatisfied while 7 percent were uncertain.
+Thus, to most of the respondents, their duty schedules were quite flexible which could have some positive implications for job satisfaction among GBC staff.
 This supports what Robbins (1991) asserted that freedom in work may boost work performance and consequently influence job satisfaction.